 - When ready, the rice should be al dente.
 It should be slightly loose with a creamy consistency.
 If the risotto is still too firm, or the sauce is drying out and not free-flowing, add more hot stock or even water until it is al dente and creamy.

 - Remove pan from the heat and stir in the remaining butter and cheese.
 Serve immediately.

 To make the White Truffle Butter Sauce:

-- In a small saucepan over medium heat, add the olive oil and the shallots and saute until translucent.
-Add the wine and reduce by 90 percent.
-Add the cream and reduce by 75 percent (caution: the cream will boil over if the heat is too high; keep an eye on the cream, stir regularly, and reduce gently).
+- In a small saucepan over medium heat, add the olive oil and the shallots and sauté until translucent.
+Add the wine and reduce by 90 percent, about 14 to 16 minutes.
+Add the cream and reduce by 75 percent, about 12 to 14 minutes (caution: the cream will boil over if the heat is too high; keep an eye on the cream, stir regularly, and reduce gently).